-PRESENTED AT: Bank of Lithuania, Columbia Business School, International Monetary Fund, McGill University, Nordic Finance Conference, Stockholm School of Economics, University of Cape Town.
+PRESENTED AT: Bank of Lithuania, Columbia Business School, International Monetary Fund, McGill University, International Risk Management Conference, Nordic Finance Conference, Stockholm School of Economics, University of Cape Town.

 Industry Coverage: "The short on shorting ETFs: The art of create to lend."
 Eurex Group Institutional Insight, May 2014.